helbizofficial/helbiz-fullstack-test/README.md

 ------
 We would like to see how you architect a simple application that does three things:

-1. pulls data from 2 API endpoints that retrieves cryptocurrency wallets and their balances (HBZ)
+1. pulls data from an API that related to cryptocurrency wallets
-2. reads from the [Ethereum](https://www.ethereum.org/) blockchain using [web3.js](https://github.com/ethereum/web3.js/), an open-source library
+2. manages an _internal_ balance system to transfer tokens between wallets
-3. manages an _internal_ balance system to transfer tokens between wallets
+3. reads from the [Ethereum](https://www.ethereum.org/) blockchain using [web3.js](https://github.com/ethereum/web3.js/), an open-source library

 Your code will be interacting with our testing environment, so don’t worry about breaking anything!
 The goal is for you to show us your coding style, best practices you follow, and demonstrate an understanding of APIs and your framework of choice.

 Instructions
 ------
 ### 1. Wallets API
 You are to use the first API to retrieve a list of addresses and ids, and only render the wallet addresses.
 You should also be able to filter them with a radio button and utilizing the `filter` API param.
-When you click on one of the wallets, display the information you retrieve with the second request.
+When you click on one of the wallets, display the information you retrieve with the second API.

 Make API requests to this URL, and make sure to set the authorization header!